dahas/H.exe/README.md

 ## Setup

 The easiest way to setup and use Hexe is with the installer from [here](https://github.com/dahas/Hexe/releases).
-Alternatively you can download the resources as a zip-archive.
+Since the installer file is not signed you can alternatively download the resources as a zip-archive.
 Run "H.exe" after extracting it.

 ## Notes